Our Scientific and Clinical Leaders

 Arny A Ferrando, PhD

-Dr. Ferrando is Professor in the Department of Geriatrics at the University of Arkansas for Medical Sciences.
-His research focuses on the prevention of muscle mass and functional losses after injury, trauma, major surgery, or other stress states.
+Dr. Ferrando is a scientist whose research focuses on the prevention of muscle mass and functional losses after injury, trauma, major surgery, or other stress states.
 His body of work includes investigations during space flight, including experiments aboard the Space Shuttle, after burn injury and trauma, hip replacement surgery, renal failure, heart failure and the aging process.
 Arny has experience in canine search and rescue operations, and it was there that he realized the amazing capability of the canine olfactory system.
 After regaling Dr. Bodenner on canine exploits, they decided to undertake this leading-edge research effort.
 Arny has two rescue dogs that were involved in canine cancer detection; Frankie (the ground-breaking mix breed, for whom this organization is named) and Sophie (a border collie mix).

 Donald L Bodenner, MD, PhD

-Dr. Bodenner is the Director of the UAMS Thyroid Center, Chief of Endocrine Oncology and Professor of Geriatrics at the University of Arkansas for Medical Sciences.
-Don is an endocrinologist who has received multiple awards for outstanding performance in the area of clinical teaching and research, including the American Federation of Clinical Research Early Career Development Award and the Red Sash Award at UAMS.
+Dr. Bodenner is an endocrinologist, specializing in thyroid cancer, who has received multiple awards for outstanding performance in the area of clinical teaching and research, including the American Federation of Clinical Research Early Career Development Award.
 He has authored over 50 research publications in the field of endocrinology and is currently conducting thyroid cancer clinical research studies.
 Don experiences the difficulty in accurate cancer diagnosis on a daily basis, providing the impetus for investigation of this adjunct diagnostic method.

 Brendan C Stack, Jr, MD, FACS, FACE

-Dr. Stack is a high-volume thyroid and parathyroid surgeon in the Department of Otolaryngology-Head and Neck Surgery at the University of Arkansas for Medical Sciences.
+Dr. Stack is a high-volume thyroid and parathyroid surgeon.
 His research interests include minimally invasive endocrine surgery, radioguided endocrine surgery, early detection of head and neck cancer, novel therapies for head and neck cancer, and medical device development for head and neck cancer.
 Brendan has authored over 200 peer-reviewed papers, chapters, and internet articles as well as has presented at more than 300 regional, national and international meetings.
 Brendan functions as our primary surgeon obtaining patient tissue samples necessary for the canine imprinting/discrimination training.

 Aime Franco, PhD